In the shadow of her killer's verdict, Cindy Gladue's family wants to reclaim her humanity | CBC News

 When the stone was passed to McLeod, she spoke about Gladue, her first-born, who was an only child until two brothers and a sister came along.
 McLeod said they lived in a duplex, and when Gladue reached adulthood, she rented the place downstairs.

 McLeod said she furnished it for her.
-This is where Gladue had her first child, Brianne, who is now 23 and lives in Toronto with a five-year-old child of her own.
+This is where Gladue had her first child, Brianne, who is now 23 and lives in Toronto with two children of her own, aged five and one.

 "Cindy would send Brianne upstairs with a little bag," McLeod said.
 "Brianne would come upstairs and dig in my cupboards: 'I need this and I need this and I need this.'
 She could barely drag the bag home," said McLeod, with a smile, as the rest laughed.